bramstroker/homeassistant-powercalc/README.md

 If you'd like to create your energy sensors by your own with e.g. [Riemann integration integration](https://www.home-assistant.io/integrations/integration/), then you can disable the automatic creation of energy sensors with the option `create_energy_sensors` in your configuration (see [global configuration](#global-configuration)).

-### Creating energy groups
-See the [Wiki](https://github.com/bramstroker/homeassistant-powercalc/wiki/Grouping-sensors) for examples how to setup energy groups.

 ## Advanced features

 ### Multiple entities and grouping